Support for families and early help

 They also support in circumstances where children and young people are:

 - not attending school or are at risk of exclusion from school

 - not in education, training or employment after the age of 16

 - involved in anti-social behaviour or at risk of becoming involved in crime

 Early help assessment

 Where needs are emerging or low level, individual services and universal services may be able to meet these needs, take swift action and prevent those needs escalating.
-Agencies who identify the emerging needs of a child and their family should complete Part A of the Early Help Assessment (EHA).
-Where the support for a child, young person and their family requires the involvement of more than one agency, part B of the EHA should be completed and a Team Around the Family (TAF) convened.
+Agencies who identify the emerging needs of a child and their family should complete the Early Help Assessment (EHA).
+Where the support for a child, young person and their family requires the involvement of more than one agency, a Team Around the Family (TAF) should be convened.
 The TAF should include the appropriate agencies who may contribute to a TAF Plan, for example:

 - school pastoral teams